opendocsg/slw-judgments-backfill/2009_SGHC_268/report.md

 36     In _Tacplas Property_ ( _supra_ , at [28] _)_ , Chao Hick Tin JA, who considered the relationship between silence and estoppel, stated at [62] as follows:

- Mere silence and inactivity will not normally suffice, and in the words of Robert Goff LJ in The Leonidas D; Allied Marine Transport Ltd v Cale do Rio Doce Navegacao SA [1985] 1 WLR 925 at p 937 ‘it is difficult to imagine how silence and inaction can be anything but equivocal’ (endorsed by this court in Fook Gee Finance Co Ltd v Liu Cho Chit and another action [1998] 2 SLR 121).
+ Mere silence and inactivity will not normally suffice, and in the words of Robert Goff LJ in The Leonidas D; Allied Marine Transport Ltd v Cale do Rio Doce Navegacao SA [1985] 1 WLR 925 at p 937 ‘it is difficult to imagine how silence and inaction can be anything but equivocal’ (endorsed by this court in Fook Gee Finance Co Ltd v Liu Cho Chit and another action <span class="citation">[1998] 2 SLR 121</span>).

 37     The position is of course different where there is a duty to disclose.
 In _Greenwood v Martins Bank Ltd_ [1933] AC 51, an account holder, who sued his bank to recover sums paid on cheques forged by his late wife, knew but did not inform his bank that his wife had been forging his signature for 18 months.
 As a bank customer had a duty to disclose to the bank forgeries which were known to him, it was not surprising that it was held that the account holder was estopped from recovering from the bank the money paid out under the forged cheques.
 The circumstances in the present case, where there was an on-going attempt to have a satisfactory audit of APL, were very different and no attempt was made by APL to suggest IFS had a duty to disclose.